Best Majors for Law School Applicants

 A BFA makes things tricky, but if you do well academically and do a thesis or have something to show for yourself other than being an unemployed actor, then this absolutely works.
 Actually, I think Art History is one of the best majors for preparing you for law school, because it teaches you to look at something you’ve never seen before and apply the facts you’ve learned to determine what you’re looking at.
 That’s pretty much a law school exam in a nutshell.
 Anything that shows you’ve done some serious writing will help.
 Music composition shows you’re a thinking person.

-4. Business Majors: Marketing, not so impressive but if you have strong grades and showed a sincere interest in serious things then it’s fine.
+Marketing is not so impressive to admissions committees, but if you have strong grades and showed a sincere interest in “serious” things, then it’s fine.
 Economics is better – shows more analysis and academic inclination.